nimamhmd/ml-cooling-demand-milan/data/DATA_ACCESS.md

 This thesis used the Google Earth Engine interface for extraction.
 Authentication setup is documented in `04_climate_projection/00_setup_gee_authentication.py`.

-**The 12 GCMs used in this thesis are listed in Table 3.6 of the thesis document.**
+**The 12 GCMs used in this thesis are enumerated in the climate-projection methodology section of the thesis (Chapter 3).**

 **Licence:**
 NEX-GDDP-CMIP6 is publicly available with no access restrictions.
 Acknowledgement of NASA NEX and the participating modelling centres in any publication is required.